MaterializeInc/materialize/doc/user/content/ingest-data/postgres-azure-db.md

     echo "ssh-ed25519 AAAA...hLYV materialize" >> ~/.ssh/authorized_keys
     ```

-1. Back in the `psql` shell connected to Materialize, validate the SSH tunnel connection you created using the [`VALIDATE CONNECTION`](/sql/validate-connection) command:
+1. Back in the SQL client connected to Materialize, validate the SSH tunnel
+   connection you created using the [`VALIDATE CONNECTION`](/sql/validate-connection)
+   command:

     ```sql
     VALIDATE CONNECTION ssh_connection;